-In our funds, we recently diversified some of our corporate exposure into securitized debt instruments, which pool together contractual debt such as residential mortgages, commercial mortgages, car loans, student loans, and credit card debt.
+In our global multi‑sector and diversified income bond strategies, we recently diversified some of our corporate exposure into securitized debt instruments, which pool together contractual debt such as residential mortgages, commercial mortgages, car loans, student loans, and credit card debt.
 The securitized debt sector has benefited over the past 10 years from consumer deleveraging and more robust structuring and currently has generally higher credit ratings than corporate debt.
-It also offers attractive spreads and short duration profiles, which should provide some protection against a rise in government yields.
-What’s more, the securitized debt sector has historically displayed a moderate correlation to corporate debt and other risky assets, making it an attractive avenue for diversification and potentially reducing overall portfolio volatility.
+It also offers attractive spreads and short duration profiles, should provide some protection against a rise in government yields.
+What’s more, the securitized debt sector has historically displayed a moderate correlation to corporate debt and other risky assets, making it an attractive avenue for diversification and reducing overall portfolio volatility.

 In the commercial mortgage‑backed securities (CMBS) sector, single asset single borrower (SASB) loans are interesting.
 SASB transactions involve the securitization of a single loan, which is typically collateralized by one very large, exclusive property or a small pool of properties.
 These loans tend to have very low leverage and are generally high in quality and offer some very solid deals, even at lower credit‑quality levels.